scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/list-objects-v2.rst

 ``--start-after`` (string)

-  StartAfter is where you want S3 Connector to start listing from.
-S3 Connector starts listing after this specified key.
+  StartAfter is where you want Zenko to start listing from.
+Zenko starts listing after this specified key.
 StartAfter can be any key in the bucket

   Possible values: